Skip to Content

 Planting Location

 Choose a spot with sun or partial shade.
-‘Bredon Blue’ appreciates cool, shaded roots and sun on its foliage, so mulch the base or underplant with ground cover.
+‘Bredon Blue’, like all Clematis appreciates cool, shaded roots and sun on its foliage, so mulch the base or underplant with low growing perennials.
+Make sure there is a structure that ‘Bredon Blue’ can cling too, either through another plant, wire up the fence or an archway with good support.

 Soil